felipec/sharness/README.md

 ### Per-project installation

-If you like to add Sharness to the sources of a project you want to use it for, simply copy the files `sharness.sh`, `tools/aggregate-results.sh`, and `example/Makefile` to a folder named `test` inside that project, and then set SHARNESS_TEST_SRCDIR to this folder somewhere, export it, and source $SHARNESS_TEST_SRCDIR/sharness.sh in your test files.
+If you like to add Sharness to the sources of a project you want to use it for, simply copy the files `sharness.sh` and `example/Makefile` to a folder named `test` inside that project, and then set SHARNESS_TEST_SRCDIR to this folder somewhere, export it, and source $SHARNESS_TEST_SRCDIR/sharness.sh in your test files.

 See for example how setting SHARNESS_TEST_SRCDIR is done in [example/simple.t](example/simple.t#L5-L7)